 - Heat the olive oil in a large saucepan, then add leeks, garlic and potatoes, and stir-fry, stirring occasionally for about 5 min,

-- Fold in bay leaves, thyme and rosemary and season with salt and white pepper.
+- Fold in bay leaves, thyme and rosemary and season with sea salt and white pepper.

-- Pour in stock and cover with a lid.
-Bring to a light boil, then lower the heat and cook with the lid slightly on the side for a further 20 min, or until veggies are tender and cooked through.
+- Pour in the stock and cover with a lid.
+Bring to a light boil, then lower the heat and cook with the lid slightly on the side (to let the steam escape) for a further 20 minutes, or until veggies are tender and cooked through.

 - In the meantime, heat a large skillet and toast the hazelnuts for about 3-5 mins, until lightly browned, then cut into halves and set aside until ready to serve.

-- Take out bay leaves, rosemary & thyme sprigs, and a handful of leeks and potatoes.
-Adjust seasoning, add creme fraiche if using, then blend the soup with a hand-held immersion blender until smooth.
+- Remove the bay leaves, rosemary and thyme sprigs from the pot, together with a handful of leeks and potatoes.
+Adjust seasoning, pour in the milk, then blend the soup with an immersion blender until smooth.

-- If the soup is too thin, simmer again until thickens, if the soup is too thick, just add some extra stock.
+- If the soup is too thin, return the pot to the heat and simmer the soup until thickens, if the soup is too thick, just add a little bit of extra stock.

 - Chop the reserved crispy leeks and cut the potatoes into tiny cubes.Divide the soup into bowls, and top each soup with chopped leeks, 3-4 potato cubes, chopped hazelnuts and extra rosemary and thyme leaves.
 Season with extra white pepper if desired, and serve immediately.